lmcrean/Crocodile-Kingdom/README.md

 - I need to a quick feedback loop that suggests how I'm doing as I play the game.
 - I need to recieve praise for completing the game.
 - I need a new arrangement of cards each time I play the game to keep it interesting.
+- I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.

 ***